mertrusen/Whisper-Pro-Studio/README.md

 📦 Download (For Users)

-You can download the ready-to-use application (macOS .app or Windows .exe) directly from the [şüpheli bağlantı kaldırıldı] section on the right.
+You can download the ready-to-use application (macOS .app or Windows .exe) directly from the REALASES section on the right.

 (Note: Don't forget to install the "Prerequisites" listed above before running the app!)